 Zero Content Containers (Headers, Footers, Side Navigation, etc.)

-Content Containers allow content creators to add Content to them.
+Content Containers allow content creators to add individual content items to them.
 Content Container properties define all of the following:

-- Which Content-Types can be contributed to the container (one or many)
+- Which Content Types can be contributed to the Container.

 - You may add one or more Content Types to the Container, and individual content items of all the added Content Types can be added to the Container.